jongan69/expo-react-native-fastmcp/README.md

 ## ✨ Credits

-Built with [MCP](https://github.com/multiprocessio/mcp) and ❤️ by your team.
+Built with [MCP](https://github.com/multiprocessio/mcp) and ❤️ by yours truly.
-# expo-react-native-fastmcp